 Member impact ranges from medicine, science, engineering, law, and business to politics, education, community service, agriculture and the arts.
 All member's contributions have made an outstanding impact within the province, country or worldwide.

 The Lieutenant Governor of Alberta serves as the Chancellor of the Alberta Order of Excellence.
-Her Honour, the Honourable Lois Mitchell has been sworn in as Alberta's eighteenth Lieutenant Governor.
+Her Honour, the Honourable Salma Lakhani, AOE, B.Sc. is Alberta's 19th Lieutenant Governor.

 Photos from the Alberta Order of Excellence investiture ceremonies throughout the years and official portraits.